 Our state program services include comprehensive experience with the unique and complex California state regulatory regime and other state programs the EPA has delegated federal regulatory authority to, as well as non-delegated state regulatory programs.
-The practice is led by the former director of the California Department of Toxic Substances Control and former general counsel of the California Environmental Protection Agency.
 Our attorneys have extensive experience defending clients in formal and informal proceedings before the California Department of Toxic Substances Control, regional water quality control boards, local county health and fire departments and California Certified Unified Program Agencies (CUPAs).

 Retailer Hazardous Waste Enforcement

 Increasingly, our practice includes representation of large retail chains, grocery and drug stores and suppliers to those retailers as more consumer goods are classified as containing toxic ingredients or as hazardous waste under California law.
 We represent retailers and suppliers in a wide variety of lawsuits and enforcement actions, which often commence with issues such as retail hazardous waste, Proposition 65, and weights and measures and often later include claims of false advertising, unfair competition, consumer class action litigation and unfair business practices.
 In addition to defending litigation, we routinely help clients develop compliance programs.
 Many of our clients have seen a significant reduction or total elimination of penalties assessed in enforcement actions.